 The Young Persons' (Under 22s) Free Bus Travel scheme launched in January 2022.
 The scheme provides free bus travel across the country for everyone living in Scotland between the ages of 5 and 21 with a valid NEC (Table 2.13).

 Before the Young Persons' scheme was introduced, those aged 16 to 18 and young volunteers aged 19 to 25 were also entitled to discounted bus and rail travel.
 The Young Persons' scheme is excluded from the analysis in paragraph 2.19 and 2.20 but is included in table 11.29.

-Although everyone under 22 can now travel for free by bus, young volunteers aged 22 to 25, who live in Scotland and volunteer more than 30 hours a week, can still access a third off the adult single fare on almost all local and long-distance buses in Scotland with a valid Young Scot NEC.
-Additionally, young people aged 16 to 18 (or 19 to 25 for full time volunteers) with a Young Scot NEC can access rail discounts, including a third off rail travel and season tickets at a 50% discount (some restrictions apply).
+Although everyone under 22 can now travel for free by bus, young volunteers aged 22 to 25, who live in Scotland and volunteer more than 30 hours a week, can still access discounted fares on almost all local and long-distance buses in Scotland with a valid Young Scot NEC.
+Additionally, young people aged 16 to 18, or 19 to 25 and a full time volunteer, with a Young Scot NEC can access rail discounts.